qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Split lines by maximum length
 ----------------------------------
-This algorithm takes a line (or curve) layer and splits each feature into multiple parts, where each part is of a specified maximum length.
+Takes a line (or curve) layer and splits each feature into multiple parts, where each part is of a specified maximum length.
 Z and M values at the start and end of the new line substrings are linearly interpolated from existing values.